meticalabs/metica-unity-sdk/README.md

 ### Get Offers

-After initialization, use the `GetOffers` method to obtain offers available for particular placements.

-Asynchronously fetches offers for specified placements from the Metica API.
+Asynchronously fetches offers for specified (or all) placements from the Metica API.
 The result is delivered through a callback and is a dictionary of placements and their respective offers.

 A dictionary of user attributes can be passed to the method to personalize the offers.
 If not, then the last known user